 Below are the itemised judging criteria, which could help entrants improve future apps and concept apps.

 Ensure that the app uses at least one dataset from data.gov.ie and it links this data to other data.
 Mention the data sources used.

 The judges are looking for apps which use the Open data from data.gov.ie in a fresh or innovative way as well as evidence that the group worked as a team to develop and present their app.

 The app must be functional if it’s a working app, or it must be a good workable concept.
 It needs to be an appropriate use of the data.
 It must be user-friendly.
 It is helpful that the platform(s) the working app was tested/runs on is noted in the entry.
 In relation to the video they should not be too long (5 minutes max) and should demonstrate the audience, benefits, scalability and use case of the app.

 Usefulness to students, teachers, schools and citizens of Ireland

 The app should benefit society; it should benefit the target audience it was designed for.
 It should be useful.
 It should be of use to students, teachers, schools and citizens of Ireland.

 Basically if it’s a working app: Does it work?
 Or if it’s a concept entry: could it work?
 Could the app be used on different platforms? (mobile, tablet, PC).
 Is the app viable?
 Could it be released?
 Would people use it?

 Creativity / Originality

-Congratulations on your involvement in the Apps4Gaps competition.
-Thank you to all the people who participated, mentored, assisted, supported or were otherwise instrumental in making this competition such a great success.
+To all our entrants: congratulations on your involvement in the Apps4Gaps competition.
+Thank you to all the people who participated, assisted or were otherwise instrumental in making this competition such a great success.